 Some Countries Have Brought New Cases Down To Nearly Zero.
-How'd They Do It?
+How Did They Do It?

 Germany is still dealing with coronavirus transmission but has brought its daily case numbers down significantly.
 Parts of the country are starting to reopen.
 Things aren't perfect.
 Some of the reopening is fairly chaotic.
 Students are going back to school at different times.

 But there's a feeling that things are moving in the right direction.
 Case numbers in Germany are going down.
 Millions of students are returning to school.
-That's the kind of progress that so many people around the desperately want to see.
+That's the kind of progress that so many people around the world desperately want to see.

-Editor's note: The audio for this story was originally published on May 24.